Boko Haram is not winning the war, but neither is the Nigerian military. On Wednesday the army lost nine men while Boko Haram lost ten in a battle.

-First, terror must be denied fresh recruits through education of the general public.
-Nigerian government is lacking in that, instead it allows Boko Haram the upper hand in propaganda and recruitment driven media.
+First, terrorists must be denied fresh recruits through the education of the general public.
+The Nigerian government is lacking in that, instead, it gives the sect the upper hand in propaganda and recruitment driven media.

-Second, terror must be denied access to funds.
-Nigerian government is doing the opposite, paying huge ransoms to Boko Haram to free Chibok girls for political gains.
+Second, terrorists must be denied access to funds.
+The Nigerian government is doing the opposite, paying huge ransoms to Boko Haram to free Chibok girls for political gains.
 The media show attested to that.

-Third is effective war strategy and use of force.
-This strategy needs the combination of the other two to succeed.
+The third is an effective war strategy and the use of force.
+This strategy needs a combination of the other two to succeed.

-It is a shame that 186,000 strong military is only capable of deploying 16,000 troop to the frontline.
-If Nigeria takes the war serious, the military should be able to match every Boko Haram fighter with 10 men equipped with body armour and night vision capabilities.
+It is a shame that 186,000 strong military is only capable of deploying 16,000 troops to the frontline.
+If Nigeria takes the war seriously, the military should be able to match every Boko Haram fighter with 10 men equipped with body armor and night vision capabilities.
 Boko Haram attacks in the night, so night vision is critical to the success of airforce and ground forces.

-Of recent the army deployed hundred tanks to South East in a show of shame when they are needed elsewhere in the Northeast.
+Of recent, the army deployed a hundred tanks to South East in a show of shame when they are needed elsewhere in the Northeast.

 By Aliyu Nuhu